 We are an innovative manufacturer of semiconductor process equipment.
-Our proven ion beam, laser annealing, lithography, MOCVD, CVD, and single wafer wet processing technologies play an integral role in the fabrication and packaging of advanced semiconductor devices.
+Our proven ion beam, laser annealing, lithography, MOCVD, and single wafer wet processing technologies play an integral role in the fabrication and packaging of advanced semiconductor devices.
 With equipment designed to optimize performance, yield and cost of ownership, Veeco holds leading technology positions in the markets we serve.
 To learn more about Veeco's systems and service offerings, visit www.veeco.com.

-The Veeco United team executed well during 2023, accomplishing a number of milestones, including:
+Veeco executed well during 2024, accomplishing a number of milestones, including: